Meet your local growers

 Eating local is about more than reducing food miles and supporting the local economy (although those things are pretty great).
-It’s a way to reconnect, to come back to the root of things.
-Food, after all, doesn’t begin as a product in the supermarket.
-It begins as seed, or as sprout.
-It is grown in relationship with the earth.
-Anyone with soil underneath their fingernails will tell you that growing food is a dance that requires humility; one that asks us to look towards the sky and to the soil, one that encompasses all the wild and wonderful biodiversity of our region.
-When we eat local, we become part of this relationship.
+It’s a way to reconnect, with local farmers, our home, and the cycle of the seasons.
+When we eat local, we become part of these relationships.
 It’s a way to give, as well as take.
 To nourish, as well as be nourished.

 In the lead up to Christmas we thought we’d celebrate local food by asking a few local growers about why they do what they do, and what they’re keen to get on your plate this festive season.